nicobboi/website_test_tools/Tools/SEO/SEOMator/README.md

 # SEOMATOR - tool list

 SEOMATOR is a website that provides some tools for SEO testing.

+This script takes in input the URI of the webpage to test and the id of the tool.
+For now, it returns a JSON file converted by the resulted HTML page of the tool used.

 This is the list with all of them with some notes about their usability.

 ### SEARCH ENGINE